Last updated: March 2026

 3

-Show the shoe box with the style code label — this identifies the exact colorway and helps buyers verify authenticity
+Show the shoe box with the style code label.
+This identifies the exact colorway and helps buyers verify authenticity

 4

-Photograph any extras — hang tags, extra laces, special packaging — as these add value, especially for collaborations
+Photograph any extras.
+Hang tags, extra laces, special packaging.
+As these add value, especially for collaborations

 Air Jordans Market Insights

 The Air Jordan resale market is the largest segment of the sneaker resale industry.
 StockX and GOAT provide real-time pricing data and authentication, making them the primary price references. eBay's Authenticity Guarantee program covers Jordans over $150, adding trust to the platform.
-The market follows clear patterns — prices spike at release and often dip 1-3 months later as initial hype fades, then may climb again as supply decreases.
+The market follows clear patterns.
+Prices spike at release and often dip 1-3 months later as initial hype fades, then may climb again as supply decreases.
 Retro announcements of popular colorways can temporarily decrease the value of existing pairs.
 Cultural moments (Netflix documentaries, celebrity appearances, anniversary events) can spike demand for specific models.
 The Jordan 1 has consistently been the most traded sneaker model for over a decade.
 If you are selling, checking recent sold prices on StockX for your exact model, colorway, and size gives you the most accurate current market value.

 Air Jordans Valuation FAQ